Gaza-Israel War

 Hebron

-Current activities include operating 15 mobile clinics and providing support to five primary health clinics, with support including primary health care, non-communicable diseases, sexual and reproductive healthcare and maternal health, implementation and support of the maternity ward increase in Halhul Hospital, mental health support, capacity building in emergency response, as well as advocacy and protection.
-We are supporting various hospitals with donations and first-aid kits and training to community focal points in Beit Ummar, Al Fawwar camp, Al Arroub camp, Al Rshaydeh, and Umm al Kheir.
-We also trained medical staff in Al Mohtaseb Hospital, Halhul, Dura, and Yatta Hospital in Hebron area.
+Current activities include operating 15 mobile clinics and providing support to six primary health clinics, with support including primary health care, non-communicable diseases, sexual and reproductive healthcare and maternal health, implementation and support of the maternity ward increase in Halhul Hospital, mental health support, capacity building in emergency response, as well as advocacy and protection.
+We are strengthening emergency capacity building at level of hospital (four hospitals Dura, Yata, Halhul and Mohtaseb) with capacity building and donation of supplies and at community level with training and supplies (First Aids kits) in six communities Beit Ummar, Al Fawwar camp, Al Arroub camp, Aida camp, Azza camp and Dheisheh camp.

-Since October 2023, MSF has expanded its response to 15 mobile clinics covering the areas outside and inside Hebron's Old City, but also in Dura and in the remote villages of Masafer Yatta in the Southern West Bank.
-Besides, MSF increased health promotion activities, and the distribution of relief items, hygiene kits and food parcels, portable toilets and pipes installations to displaced people, and West Bank residents affected by violence and forcible displacement.
+The activities cover the areas outside and inside Hebron's Old City, but also in Dura and in the remote villages of Masafer Yatta in the Southern West Bank and include social work case management for communities affected by settlers’ attack.
+MSF also offers “safe/community spaces” activities in Umm Qussa, Al Majaz, Umm Al Kheir and Hebron city.
+MSF increased health promotion activities, and the distribution of relief items, hygiene kits and food parcels, portable toilets and pipes installations to displaced people, and West Bank residents affected by violence and forcible displacement.

 Nablus